SEO A/B Testing: A Complete Guide to Testing and Improving Organic Search Performance

 That daily difference is averaged for two periods: before changes were made to the test group and after changes were made.
 These averages appear as blue and black lines on the charts in the case studies.

-When the black line appears higher than the blue line, the test group has outperformed the control group.
+When the black line (post-change average daily click difference) appears higher than the blue line (pre-change daily click difference), the test group has outperformed the control group in terms of clicks.
 This indicates that the changes made to the test group improved performance.

 Case Study 1: Testing a Page Redesign on a Voucher Code Website